ThomasFoydel/readme_generator_in_c/README.md

 <h2 align='center'>Description</h2>
 <p align='center'>A command line interface tool for generating nice good looking README files</p>
 <h2 align='center'>Installation</h2>
-<p align='center'>Download it, compile the readmegen.c file, you need gcc or something equiva</p>
+<p align='center'>Download it, compile the readmegen.c file, you need gcc or something equivalent, with gcc installed, open terminal and cd to the folder that contains readmegen.c and use the command</p>
+<p align='center'><strong>gcc readmegen.c</strong></p>
+<p align='center'>to compile it into an executable file named a.out</p>
 <h2 align='center'>Usage</h2>
 <p align='center'>Run the command</p>
 <p align='center'><strong>./a.out</strong></p>